MK2112/minicorpus/Readme.md

 2. Distilled datasets can work well with smaller models, however, they fundamentally fail to preserve patterns and relationships needed for larger models to achieve competitive capabilities.
 The 1.4B models demonstrated an inability to match the Pile Dedup performance, regardless of the employed sampling method.
 3. Reducing the distillate size can serve as a regularizer against overfitting, as epoch count increases, helping in preserving reasoning capabilities.
 4. Within the Pythia 160M model family, the optimal dataset size may actually be smaller than previously assumed with MiniPile, as signs of overfitting could be observed, and saturation was witnessed with earlier steps.<br>
 5. The suggested best sampling approach, i.e. weight-density-based sampling, is a promising candidate for further exploration, especially when combined with aggressive dataset size reduction.
-Improvements could be witnessed both across 160M and 1.4B trainings.
+Improvements could be witnessed both across 160M and 1.4B Pythia trainings.
 6. The relationship between dataset size and model performance cannot be deemed monotonic.
 Surprisingly, even at 1.4B scale, the heavily size-reduced Density Pico showed better reasoning capabilities than four times larger distillations while maintaining only lightly lower perplexity scores.
 This suggests there are complex, hidden, task-dependent optima in data-to-parameter ratios that may be attainable with substantially lower sample counts than previously thought.
 Based on the flat-out worse distillation performances though, we can't expect these optima alone to suffice in replacing the full dataset.
 They might be interesting for e.g. curriculum learning approaches, though.
 7. Based on 6, we suggest that current proxy- and proximity-based geometric sampling approaches like MiniPile may be fundamentally discovering the interplay between data and model capacity, but are themselves, just yet, insufficient for creating smaller, truly representative datasets across all model sizes.